RAJAS2025/VHR-WRO-FE-June-2025/ReadME.md

 The sequence of turns + forward/reverse moves guides the robot into its parking spot.
 To examine specific lines of code, locate the `park()` clockwise run function at the bottom of the obstacle challenge code and review the accompanying comments.

+---

+# Assembly Guide

+Here is our video for the assembly proccess of our robot: https://youtu.be/ncnzsIrPrJM